ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 While `issue` and `confirm` only occur when a JWP is initially created by the issuer, the `present` and `verify` steps may be safely repeated by a holder on an issued JWP.
 The unlinkability of the resulting presented JWP is only provided when supported by the underlying algorithm.

 Algorithm definitions that support JWPs are being done in separate companion specifications - just as the JSON Web Algorithms [@RFC7518] specification does for JWS and JWE [@RFC7516].
-The [JSON Proof Algorithms](https://www.ietf.org/archive/id/draft-jmiller-jose-json-proof-algorithms-00.html) specification defines how an initial set of algorithms are used with JWP.
+The [JSON Proof Algorithms](https://www.ietf.org/archive/id/draft-jmiller-jose-json-proof-algorithms-01.html) specification defines how an initial set of algorithms are used with JWP.

 # JWP Forms

-A JWP is always in one of two forms, the issued form and the presented form.
+A JWP is always in one of two forms: the issued form or the presented form.
 The significant difference between the two forms is the number of protected headers.
 An issued JWP has only one issuer protected header, while a presented JWP will have both the issuer protected header and an additional presentation protected header.
-Each protected headers is a JSON object that is serialized as a UTF-8 encoded octet string.
+Each protected header is a JSON object that is serialized as a UTF-8 encoded octet string.

 All JWP forms have one or more payloads; each payload is an octet string.
 The payloads are arranged in an array for which the ordering is preserved in all serializations.